atile4/atile4/README.md

-Aspiring CS/DS student with a couple projects that hopefully do me well.
+Aspiring CS/DS student with a couple projects.

 He/him

-Currently working on Mood tracking mobile app.
+Currently working on UCI Major Comparison Web App and anything databases.

 Drafting ideas for scraping, EDA, and Firebase projects.